Polymeric Sand Calculator guide

 What should I double-check before trusting the answer?

-Irregular pavers, old joint cleanup, wide joints, deep joints, product coverage, sweeping loss, and installation method can change the actual bag count.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This is a planning estimate.
+Irregular pavers, flagstone shapes, old joint cleanup, wide joints, deep joints, product coverage, sweeping loss, watering, and installation method can change the actual bag count.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why is polymeric sand hard to estimate exactly?